Administrative Assistant Career and Education Information

 What You Can Learn in an Administrative Assisting Program

-Programs can vary, here are some common areas of training:
+Programs can vary, but here are some common areas of training:

 - Office procedures